This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 The REI Co-Op Magma 15 uses a good quality 15D Pertex shell with high-quality 850+ loft goose down that has been treated to resist water.
 Add to that the small pack size and good warmth-to-weight ratio and this makes a good backpacking sleeping bag for someone wanting good quality but not top dollar.

-This is the heaviest backpacking sleeping bag in this review.
+This is one of the heavier backpacking sleeping bags in this review but at 35.6 oz it is still a warm sleeping bag.
 This helps justify the slightly lower price in comparison to higher-priced bags.
-It will be well suited to someone on 3 season backpacking trips wanting a good quality sleeping bag.
+It will be well suited to someone on 3-season backpacking trips wanting a good quality sleeping bag that will not cost too much.

 Overall, the REI Magma is the best budget sleeping bag that still is lightweight, has a small pack size, and good warmth-to-weight ratio.